ALI HOBBS

 -

-Committed to widening access to the industry, Ali is an industry mentor and regularly speaks at schools and colleges.
+Committed to widening access to the broadcast industry and the arts, Ali is a mentor and regularly speaks at schools and colleges.
 She has taught at Bedford College of Art, Leeds Beckett University and Leeds Trinity University.

 -